Frequently asked questions

 How do I apply for the MSVU President’s Student Relief Fund?

-The MSVU President’s Student Relief Fund has been established to help students experiencing significant financial hardship due to the COVID-19 pandemic (e.g. loss of income) cover urgent and immediate costs associated with housing, food, technology, health services and transportation.
-The amount a student may receive is based on the student’s demonstrated financial need directly related to Covid-19, to a maximum of $1,000 for full-time students and $500 for part-time students.
-Preference will be given to students who have exhausted other emergency funding options and/or do not qualify for support from the Federal CERB program.
+The MSVU President’s Student Relief Fund was established in April 2020 to help students experiencing significant financial hardship due to the COVID-19 pandemic cover urgent and immediate costs associated with housing, food, technology, health services and transportation.

 What other financial supports are available for students?

-On April 22, 2020, the federal government announced emergency financial support for students and recent graduates.
-You can learn more about how to apply for the Canada Emergency Student Benefit.
+Emergency financial support is available for students and recent graduates.
+You can learn more about how to apply for the Canada Emergency Student Benefit..
+The final eligibility period is August 2 to August 29 and applications close on September 30.
 There is also information about the Canada Student Service Grant, and other federal supports for students.

 The Canada Emergency Response Benefit (or CERB) is also available to students who meet the following criteria: